Malmberg research group

 Group leader

-The group study the molecular and cellular basis for NK cell differentiation and repertoire formation in health and disease.
+The group studies the molecular and cellular basis for NK cell differentiation and repertoire formation in health and disease.
 A key focus is to gain insights into how killer cell immunoglobulin-like receptors (KIR) influence the function of human NK cells.
-KIR are HLA class I binding receptors with important functions in reproduction, immunity to infections, and in allogeneic hematopoietic stem cell transplantation (HSCT) for malignant disorders.
-We examine the intrinsic and extrinic factors that shape human KIR repertoires during allogeneic HSCT and the consequences for control of viral reactivation and leukemia relapse.
-In more translational efforts we have established a platform for NK cell-based immunotherapy for patients with refractory or relapsing malignancies.
+KIR are HLA class I binding receptors with important functions in reproduction, immunity to infections, and in cell therapy against cancer.
+We examine the dynamic shaping of human NK cell repertoires during viral infection, tumor transformation and following stem cell transplantation.
+We are also seeking to implement new insights into the adaptive-like behavior of NK cells in the next generation of NK cell-based immunotherapy for patients with refractory or relapsing malignancies.